huynhmichelle/Documentation/README.md

 ---

-Setting Up IntelliJ IDEA Features guides users through configuring Git version control, the CheckStyle plugin, and unit tests.
+Setting Up IntelliJ IDEA Features guides users through configuring Git version control, the CheckStyle plugin, and unit tests using JUnit.
 They are three helpful features for working with IntelliJ IDEA, a Java integrated development environment (IDE).

-### Git version control
+### Git Version Control

-### CheckStyle plugin
+### CheckStyle Plugin

-### Unit tests with JUnit
+### Unit Tests Using JUnit